Ethics Review Board – Faculties of Science and Geosciences

 The Science-Geo Ethics Review Board (SG ERB, further ERB) includes staff from both the Faculty of Science and the Faculty of Geosciences.
 The ERB is responsible for the professional and independent assessment of research proposals involving human subjects and issues advice on forthcoming ethical issues.
 Furthermore, the ERB members serve as ambassadors for the ERB.
 As such, they aim to enhance the insight among faculties’ employees in scrupulous academic practice and scientific integrity as well as responsible conduct regarding the participants’ rights, safety, and well-being.

 The ERB application form for an ethics review of your project proposals you may find on: https://etcbg.science.uu.nl/ (login using your Solis-ID).
-The application system is called Pride.
+The application system is called Pride (privacy-data-ethics).

 An overview of the questions and requested or optional documents can be found here (in pdf).
 A Word-version of this overview is available here (download starts automatically).